CHATTG1/PredictiveModeling/pm_service_supported_frameworks.md

 ### Supported Python Packages

-The list of Scikit-Learn model's dependent Python packages and its versions that can be used in WML Online Deployment and Scoring service can be found [here](https://docs.continuum.io/anaconda/packages/old-pkg-lists/4.2.0/py35).
+References for the list of Scikit-Learn model's dependent Python packages and its versions that can be used in WML Online Deployment and Scoring service
+- For Scikit-Learn 0.17 on Anaconda 4.2.x for Python 3.5 Runtime: [Packages included in Anaconda 4.2.0 for Python version 3.5](https://docs.continuum.io/anaconda/packages/old-pkg-lists/4.2.0/py35).
+- For Scikit-Learn 0.19 on Anaconda 5.0.0 for Python 3.5 Runtime: [Packages included in Anaconda 5.0.0 for 64-bit Linux with Python 3.5](https://docs.anaconda.com/anaconda/packages/old-pkg-lists/5.0.0/py3.5_linux-64).

 ### Restrictions